huu4ontocord/KeyedVectorsANN/README.md

 TODO: Extend gensim's word2vec to use KeyedVectorsANN.

-Creating the model based on Google News' 3,000,000 word vectors.
-Results in a vocab of ~16K words with an additional ~44K "synonyms" of compound words.
+YOu can create the model based on Google News' 3,000,000 word vectors.
+This will result in a vocab of ~16K words with an additional ~44K "synonyms" of compound words.

 Model creation: